hookflash/obsolete.rolodex/README.md

 Rolodex for Open Peer
 =====================

-Having a distributed and secure communication system [Open Peer](http://openpeer.org/) is quite useless if you have nobody to talk with.
+Having a distributed and secure communication system like [Open Peer](http://openpeer.org/) is quite useless if you have nobody to talk with.

 This rolodex SDK encompasses the following: